atiumcache/PF_forecast/README.md

 ## Implementation Details

-See `cluster_main.py` for the logic that runs the program on our HPC cluster.
-We use the `ray` package for parallel processing of each location.
+See `cluster_main.py` for the logic that runs the program on the HPC cluster.

 ## Particle Filter Credits